mckinsey/vizro/vizro-ai/docs/pages/user-guides/customize-vizro-ai.md

 ## Default usage

-`VizroAI` can be initialized without any arguments, in which case the default OpenAI model used is `"gpt-3.5-turbo"`, and temperature is set to 0.
+`VizroAI` can be initialized without any arguments, in which case the default OpenAI model used is `"gpt-3.5-turbo"`, and temperature is set to 0. `"gpt-3.5-turbo"` points to the latest model, it has improved speed and accuracy at responding in requested formats.
+It’s both good at completing both general tasks and chat-specific ones. - add cost eficiency while mantaining performance. for more complex upgrade.

 ## Choosing OpenAI model